augustogoncalves/dotnetcoreheroku/README.md

 # .NET Core on Heroku (auto-deploy from Github)

-This is a step-by-step to setup a .NET Core (2.0+) app using Visual Studio Code (non-Windows environment), and how to control code with Github and auto-deploy to Heroku.
+This is a step-by-step to setup a .NET Core (2.0+) app using Visual Studio Code (non-Windows environment, e.g. MacOS), and how to control code with Github and auto-deploy to Heroku.

+Found anything wrong or that can be improved?
+Please contribute!

 ## Prerequirements